QTIM-Lab/dl-prediction-brca-tiph/README.md

 echo 'Finished CLAM (create_patches_fp.py) on TCGA-BRCA Database.'
 ```

-On the other hand, you can also ignore the HistoQC results:
+On the other hand, you can also ignore the HistoQC results and run the following script:
 ```bash
 #!/bin/bash